Jill Eikenberry: Life and career

 The event was significant in her life.
 In 1989, she co-produced a documentary for NBC television called Destined to Live, which featured interviews with cancer survivors like herself, including Nancy Reagan.
 She remains an activist for breast cancer research and early detection.

-Eikenberry continued to appear in television movies over the next decade, while continuing her role on L.A.
+Eikenberry continued to appear in television films over the next decade, while continuing her role on L.A.
 Law.
 With the financial success accruing from their L.A.
-Law work, Jill and Michael produced a number of television movies as vehicles in which they appeared together.
+Law work, Jill and Michael produced a number of television films as vehicles in which they appeared together.
 They include Assault and Matrimony (1987), The Secret Life of Archie's Wife (1990), A Town Torn Apart (1992) and Gone in a Heartbeat (1996).

 Since L.A.
 Laws run ended in 1994, her film and television appearances have been sporadic.
 One of her more recent roles was in the comedy Manna from Heaven (2003), in which she appeared with Cloris Leachman and Shirley Jones.

 She has sung on stage and in films, and in recent years, she and her husband have written a number of songs.
 They currently reside in New York and Umbria.

 After meeting artist Emile Norman, Eikenberry and Tucker purchased land from him to become his neighbors in Big Sur, California.
 Becoming friends with him, they produced a 2008 PBS documentary, Emile Norman: By His Own Design.

 Eikenberry guest starred on Numb3rs in 2008, Law & Order in 2009 and Body of Proof (Episode: "Broken Home") in 2011.
 She played mothers on lead characters in films Suburban Girl (2007), Something Borrowed (2011) and Young Adult (2011).
 In March, 2015 Eikenberry co-starred with Tucker in The M Spot, a play written by Tucker and presented at the New Jersey Repertory Company.

 In 2022, Eikenberry returned to her Ann Kelsey role in the ABC revival pilot of L.A.
 Law.